 The initial hearing and first procedural order typically address such issues as:

-- method and timing of determining the place, language and applicable law of the arbitration, if these have not previously been determined;
+- method and timing of determining the place, language and applicable law of the arbitration, if these have not previously been agreed;

 - requests for interim measures, bifurcation or confidentiality;